 Troubleshooting Startup Errors by Using a Log File and Error Messages

 The Visual Studio Tools for Office runtime can write all errors that occur during startup to a log file or display each error in a message box.
 By default, these options are turned off.
 You can turn the options on by creating environment variables.

 To display each error in a message box, create an environment variable named VSTO_SUPPRESSDISPLAYALERTS and set it to 0 (zero).
 You can suppress the messages by deleting the environment variable or setting it to 1 (one).

 To write the errors to a log file, create an environment variable named VSTO_LOGALERTS and set it to 1 (one).
-The Visual Studio Tools for Office runtime creates the log file in the folder that contains the application manifest.
-The default name is <Manifestname>.manifest.log.
+The Visual Studio Tools for Office runtime creates the log file in the folder that contains the deployment manifest for the add-in, or, if that fails, in the local %TEMP% folder.
+The default name is add-in name.vsto.log.
 To stop logging errors, delete the environment variable or set it to 0 (zero).